thinktandem/thinktandem.io/src/content/case-studies/mycvt-enrollment.md

 title: "Insurance Enrollment Portal"
 logo: images/clients/cvt/cvt.png
 org: California's Valued Trust
-byline: We helped <strong>California's Valued Trust</strong> power a shift from paper to digital by building a secure insurance enrollment portal in <strong>Drupal</strong>.
+byline: We helped <strong>California's Valued Trust</strong> power a shift from paper to digital by building a secure <strong>HIPAA-compliant</strong> insurance enrollment portal in <strong>Drupal</strong>.
 image:
   src: /images/case-studies/mycvt1.png
   title: MyCVT Enrollment Page Screenshot
-challenge: Build a secure online portal to help tens of thousands of California teachers and school staff enroll for insurance.
+challenge: Build a secure HIPAA-compliant online portal to help tens of thousands of California teachers and school staff enroll for insurance.
 solution: Use Drupal and Angular to quickly develop a user-friendly enrollment experience.
 impact: Nearly 30K users.
 Empowering more than 240 districts.
 New digital cornerstone of the CVT experience
 quote: